cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 1. Consult the mock up for what Polaris components you will need and render them in your new component
 1. Take a break

-When we start again in 15 minutes we will go through the answer together, and additionally add editing cababilities using a package from quilt called `@shopify/react-form-state` and make our routes dynamic.
+When we start again in 15 minutes we will go through the solution together, and additionally add editing cababilities using a package from quilt called `@shopify/react-form-state`.
+Finally, we will make our routes dynamic.
 If you finish ahead a time, you can explore the documentation and try to do this yourself.

 * https://github.com/Shopify/quilt/blob/master/packages/react-form-state/README.md
 * https://github.com/Shopify/quilt